imsweb/django-chromepdf/README.md

 The latest version can be installed via PyPI.
 This will also install Selenium, the only direct dependency (Selenium versions 3 and 4 are supported; 3 will be used if already present, otherwise will install 4).

 You may view the [Changelog](CHANGELOG.md) for a list of all ChromePDF version changes.
 ChromePDF uses [semantic versioning](https://semver.org/) for its release numbering.
-To ensure backwards compatibility and receive bug fixes, you are encouraged to pin your requirements to a Major.Minor version like so:
+You are encouraged to pin your requirements to a Major.Minor version in a manner that will also receive Bugfix updates like so:
 ```
-pip install django-chromepdf~=1.3.2
+pip install django-chromepdf~=1.4.0
 ```

 **2. Set the location of your Chrome executable.** This can be done in one of two ways: